anandsumit2000/aws-vpc-remaining-ip/README.md

 ## For sysadmins and SREs to identify the number of unused IPs

-`ips.py` is a Python script designed to assist AWS users in identifying and listing unused IP addresses within a specified VPC subnet.
-By analyzing the CIDR block of the subnet, the script provides detailed information on reserved, used, and unused IP addresses.
+`ips.py` is a Python script designed to assist AWS users in identifying and listing unused IP addresses within all subnets in the specified VPC .
+By analyzing subnets in VPC, the CIDR block of the subnet, the script provides detailed information on reserved, used, and unused IP addresses.

 ## Prerequisites
 Ensure you have the following prerequisites before running the script: